Copyright 1994 - 2023 Bill's Bible Basics

 ". . .
 If ye continue in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free . . .
 If the Son therefore shall make you free, ye shall be free indeed."

-If you are one who feels trapped and dissatisfied within organized religion, let me tell you that God desires to set you free from the enslaving, spiritless control system within which you currently find yourself; but you must be willing to take the step of faith.
+My friend, if you are one who feels trapped and dissatisfied within organized religion, let me tell you that God desires to set you free from the enslaving, spiritless control system within which you currently find yourself.
+However, in order for that to happen, you must be willing to take a step of faith.
 No one can do that for you.
-I can only share the truth of the Scriptures with you, but I cannot force you to believe it, or to accept it, or to live it; for as the Apostle Paul also wrote, we must each be convinced for our own selves.
-Consider these verses:
+I can only share the truth of the Scriptures with you, but I cannot force you to believe it, or to accept it, or to live it.
+After all, as the Apostle Paul also wrote, we must each be convinced for our own selves.
+Consider the following set of verses:

 "I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God."